yk47/Working-with-VPNs-/README.md

 ## ✅ Conclusion

 VPNs are powerful tools for enhancing online security and privacy.
-While free VPNs like ProtonVPN provide essential protection, premium plans offer better speed, more servers, and stronger features.
+While free VPNs like UrbanVPN provide essential protection, premium plans offer better speed, more servers, and stronger features.
 For sensitive activities, choosing a VPN with a strict no-logs policy and strong encryption is recommended.